Chorus Effect - what is it and how does it work

 Stereo chorus is even more interesting and dynamic and works by inverting the polarity of the delayed signal and combining it with the dry signal in one channel whilst keeping the polarity the same for the delayed and dry signals in the other channel.
 The result is interesting in that one channel will have frequency peaks whereas the other channel will have frequency dips.

-In the video I use a vocal recording and run it through various chorus effect plugins.
+In the Chorus Effect – what is it and how does it work video I use a vocal recording and run it through various chorus effect plugins.
 I explain how each chorus plugin works making sure to explain all the various parameters on offer.
 I explain how a reverb effect processor can be used to create a chorus effect.
-I show you hot to customise the settings to achieve different sonic textures and end by creating different chorus effects that can be used on any vocal recording.
+I show you how to customise the settings to achieve different sonic textures and end by creating different chorus effects that can be used on any vocal recording.

 Plugins used in this video: